lgraubner/til/javascript/custom-errors-with-es6.md

----
-categories:
-    - javascript
-date: 2018-01-10T00:00:00+00:00
----
+# Custom errors with ES6

-## Create custom JavaScript errors with ES6
+You can easily create custom errors by extend the native error with ES6.
 Extend from the following to get custom errors with useful stacktrace.

 ```javascript
 class ExtendableError extends Error {